XiZhu0204/Splendor/README.md

-# Splendour
+# Splendor

-An online version of the board game Splendour
+An online version of the board game Splendor